 How to cook a moist turkey 4 different ways!
-If you want smoked turkey, baked, roasted, on a sheet pan or in an Instant Pot, we’ll share tips for perfection.
+If you want smoked turkey, baked, roasted, on a sheet pan in an Instant Pot, even a turkey crown.
+We will share tips for perfection.

 - #1 – First of all if you want the most flavorful seasoning on the outside, follow our smoked turkey rub recipe for best results.

 Even if you aren’t smoking your turkey it is the best!!
 Baked, roasted, pressure cooked, or any way you make it the seasonings on the outside is where it’s at!!

 - #2 – Remember to completely thaw your turkey before cooking!
 That takes time, the chart below will help with this.

 - #3 – Cook with the turkey breast side down on a Turkey DunRite holder! (seen below)